openedx/edx-platform/docs/guides/testing/testing.rst

 Running Python Unit tests
 -------------------------

-We use `pytest`_ to run python tests.
-Pytest is a testing framework for python and should be your goto for local python unit testing.
+We use `pytest`_ to run Python tests.
+Pytest is a testing framework for python and should be your goto for local Python unit testing.

+Pytest (and all of the plugins we use with it) has a lot of options.
+Use `pytest --help` to see all your option and pytest has good docs around testing.

 .. _pytest: https://pytest.org/

 Running a Single Test
 ~~~~~~~~~~~~~~~~~~~~~

+When developing tests, it is often helpful to be able to really just run one single test without the overhead of PIP installs, UX builds, etc.

 Various ways to run tests using pytest::